nico-martin/pumpel/README.md

 A privacy-focused fitness app that helps you track your gym workouts, sets, and weights.
 Built with React, TypeScript, and Tailwind CSS.

+> ## ⚠️ Development Notice
+>
+> **This entire app was built using [Claude Code](https://claude.com/claude-code) and Claude 4.5 Sonnet, with zero manual code editing.**
+>
+> This project was an experiment to see how far I could push AI-assisted development without writing a single line of code myself.
+Every component, database schema, feature, and style was implemented through natural language conversations with Claude Code.
+The entire codebase, from initial setup to deployment configuration, was generated and modified purely through AI assistance.
+>
 ## Features

 - **100% Local** - All data stored locally in your browser using IndexedDB